Wilton Violation of Protective Order Lawyer

 What is a Criminal Protective Order?

 When someone is charged with a domestic violence crime, courts frequently issue criminal protective orders for the duration of the proceedings.
 If the court believes it is in the best interests of the parties to continue restrictions after the case concludes, the court could issue a standing criminal protective order that may have a much longer duration.
+Violation of any type of court order could result in harsh penalties and a person would take care to work with a skilled Wilton attorney.

 What are the Penalties for Violating a Protective or Restraining Order?